Van Halen: 1985–1996: Sammy Hagar era

+Eddie invited Patty Smyth of Scandal to replace Roth, but she declined.
+Daryl Hall was offered the lead vocal position in 1985, but also declined.
+Hall verified to Hagar, his musical guest in the May 2015 season premiere of Live from Daryl's House, that he was approached after a Hall & Oates concert.

-Eddie invited Patty Smyth of Scandal to replace Roth but she declined.
-Eddie was then introduced to Sammy Hagar in 1985, via their mutual Ferrari mechanic.
-Hagar was the former frontman for the hard rock group Montrose, and now a solo artist coming off a very successful year.
-His hit single "I Can't Drive 55" came from his 1984 album VOA, produced by Ted Templeman who had also produced Montrose's first album Montrose, as well as all of Van Halen's albums up to that point.
+Eddie was introduced to Sammy Hagar in 1985, via their mutual car mechanic.
+Hagar was the former frontman for the hard rock group Montrose, and a solo artist coming off a very successful year.
+His hit single "I Can't Drive 55" came from his 1984 album VOA, produced by Ted Templeman, who had produced Montrose's first album Montrose, as well as all of Van Halen's albums up to that point.
 Hagar agreed to sing as well as play rhythm guitar.

-Daryl Hall was also offered the lead vocal position in 1985, but also declined.
-Hall verified, to Hagar, his musical guest in the May 2015 season premiere of Live from Daryl's House that indeed he was approached after a Hall & Oates concert.

-When Warner Brothers president Mo Ostin came to the band's 5150 Studios to hear the band's progress, Hagar said, the band played "Why Can't This Be Love" live with Eddie on keyboards, after which Ostin proclaimed: "I smell money."
+When Warner Bros. president Mo Ostin came to the band's 5150 Studios to hear the band's progress, Hagar said the band played "Why Can't This Be Love" live with Eddie on keyboards, after which Ostin proclaimed: "I smell money."

-The 1986 Van Halen album 5150 was a huge hit, becoming the band's first No. 1 album on the Billboard charts, driven by the keyboard-dominated singles "Why Can't This Be Love" (#3 U.S.), "Dreams", and "Love Walks In" (Top 30 U.S.).
+The 1986 Van Halen album 5150 was a huge hit, becoming the band's first No. 1 album on the Billboard charts, driven by the keyboard-dominated singles "Why Can't This Be Love" (No. 3 U.S.), "Dreams", and "Love Walks In" (Top 30 U.S.).
 To further introduce the new era for the band, a new Van Halen logo was put on the cover.
-The new logo retained elements of the original, but now the lines extending from either side of 'VH' wrapped around and formed a ring.
+It retained elements of the original, but with lines extending from either side of 'VH' wrapped around and formed a ring.

-Following the release of the 5150 album, the "5150 Tour" was launched to support it across North America.
-Footage was released on VHS and DVD as Live Without a Net.
-The band minimized the use of pre-Hagar Van Halen songs in the set, other than the band's best known classics.
-This was a trend that continued, with the expanding repertoire of Hagar-era songs slowly whittling away at the number of Roth-era songs on the set list.
+Following the release of the 5150 album, the 5150 Tour was launched to support it across North America.
+Footage was released on VHS and Laserdisc as Live Without a Net.
+The band minimized the use of pre-Hagar Van Halen songs in the set.